G3n-Avocato/libasm/README.md

 * **TEST <_dest>, <_src_>** -- effectue "ET binaire" sans modif valeur mais met a jour les flags ZF/SF/PF -- use for check null res

+* **REPZ MOVSB** -- create instruction for loop in one line

 ## Callee's Rules

 - allocate local variables _by using registers_ or _making space on the stack_
-> sub rsp, 12
+> sub rsp, 16
-> add rsp, 12
+> add rsp, 16
-- return value in RAX - return to the caller by exec a _ret_ instruction
+- return value is in RAX - return to the caller by exec a _ret_ instruction

 - hold-over from the 32 bits calling convention
 > push rbp
 > mov rbp, rsp
 > ...
 > pop rbp

+- node size equ = 16 -> why ? -> 8 octets = value + 8 octets = addr ptr head linked list
+> [rbp - 16], rdi
+> [rbp - 8], rsi

+- call extern fct corrupts the registers, they are modified when the external fct returns.
+This is why you must always check wich registers are used by this external function.

+- we cannot make two memory accesses on the same line

 ## Dictionary